Can I Cook It

 Add Fresh and Dried Fruit

 Grapes, figs, apple slices, berries, and dried apricots add sweetness and color.
-Fresh fruit should be placed shortly before serving to prevent browning.
-Dried fruit can go out earlier and won't wilt.

 7